wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.3 =
+* Added Custom Taxonomies Support
+* Added Color Picker for the background and text color for the Drop Cap Layout
+* Fixed bug with disabled columns in the Shortcode Builder

 = 0.6.2 =
 * Added Custom Post Types support